paulinho-16/MEIC-TVVS/assignments/assignment1.md

 ![BC_UNCONFIRMED_CAST bug found by SpotBugs](./images/spotbugs_bug4.png)

 The `ProjectTable` class is a subclass of `JTable`.
-In the initial code segment, it is assumed that an object from the parent class is in fact the `ProjectTable` class, which is done through a Type Cast which does not go through any verification.
+In the initial code segment, it is assumed that an object from the parent class is the `ProjectTable` class, which is done through a Type Cast that does not go through any verification.

 Before: